Margatroid/uploadstuffto.me/README.md

         bundle install

 4. Setup development database.
-If you get an error about not being able to find a JavaScript runtime, add `therubyracer` to the Gemfile and run bundler again.
+If you get an error about not being able to find a JavaScript runtime, install NodeJS or add `therubyracer` to the Gemfile and run bundler again.

         rake db:setup